rattmuffen/Steam-with-Friends/README.md

 ## Requirements

+### Database

+The Steam game details are stored in a [MongoDB](https://www.mongodb.com/) database in order to not overuse the API.

+The database connection details needs to be placed in `conf\db.json`, example:

+    {
+      "host": "localhost",
+      "port": "27017",
+      "user": "turtlemania",
+      "password": "iliketurtles123",
+      "name": "steam"
+    }

+### API keys

 A Steam API key is needed to communicate with the Steam API (read more here: https://steamcommunity.com/dev).

 The key needs to be placed in `conf\steam.json`, example: